pandirabhishek/pandirabhishek.github.io/content/posts/prompt-compression.md

 ## How Does It Work?
 There are two main approaches:
   - **Hard Prompt Methods:** These modify the text directly, like removing less important words or sentences.
 At the prompt development level itself few phrases words (for example stop words )could be identified and removed based on the their redundancy.
 Similarly un-important tokens could be removed.
-For example, LLMLingua[1] uses a smaller model to cut out unnecessary tokens, achieving up to 20x compression with little performance loss.
-And Techniques Like GemFilter[2]which uses partial llm (a part of LLM) to identify redundant tokens in the input prompt and after removing the less relavent tokens it uses the compressed prompt for further generation of output.
+For example, LLMLingua[1](https://arxiv.org/abs/2403.12968) uses a smaller model to cut out unnecessary tokens, achieving up to 20x compression with little performance loss.
+And Techniques Like GemFilter[2]() which uses partial llm (a part of LLM) to identify redundant tokens in the input prompt and after removing the less relavent tokens it uses the compressed prompt for further generation of output.
   - **Soft Prompt Methods:** Soft prompt methods represent the prompt in a compact, non-textual form, often using embeddings or special tokens, which the LLM can interpret.
 These methods typically offer higher compression ratios but may require additional training or integration.
 These technieus represent the prompt in a compact form, like special tokens.
 For instance, 500xCompressor[3] can shrink 500 tokens into one, achieving up to 480x compression, and SelfCP uses the LLM itself to create virtual tokens, compressing to 1/12th the original size.

 Each method has trade-offs, and the choice depends on your needs, like how much compression you need versus how easy it is to implement.